Taxicab Calculus: Trig Derivatives: Introduction

 \section{Introduction}

-In \cite{ThompsonDray, Akca}, the foundation was laid for native angles and trigonometry in taxicab geometry.
-But, each of these initial works were incomplete.
-In particular, the secant and cosecant functions have not been documented.
-As we quickly review the existing work and tie up these loose ends, some very intriguing characteristics will be apparent in some of the taxicab trig functions.
-This will lead us into exploring the differentiability of the functions and the expressions of such derivatives.
+In \cite{ThompsonDray, Akca} the foundation was laid for native angles and trigonometry in taxicab geometry.
+But, each of these initial works was incomplete.
+In particular, the secant and cosecant functions were not explored.
+As we quickly review the existing work and tie up these loose ends, some very intriguing characteristics will be apparent in some of the taxicab trigonometric functions.
+This will lead us into exploring the differentiability of these functions and the expressions of such derivatives.
 We will begin by briefly reviewing the established functions and developing those that have been missed to this time: secant and cosecant.